craftercms/docs/source/system-administrators/devcontentops-toolkit/create-site.rst

    -b, --branch=<remoteBranch>
                             The name of the remote branch
        --blueprint=<blueprint>
                              The id of the site blueprint
        --clone               Create a site cloning a remote repository --config=path         The folder to store configurations -d, --description=<description>
                              The description for the site -e, --environment=<environment>
                              The name of the environment
-       --key=<privateKey>    The path of the private key for authentication -n, --name=<remoteName>   The name of the remote -o, --orphan              Discards the history from the remote repository -p, --profile=<profile>   The name of the profile --password=<password> The password for authentication
+       --key=<privateKey>    The path of the private key for authentication -n, --name=<remoteName>   The name of the remote -o, --orphan              Discards the history from the remote repository -p, --profile=<profile>   The name of the profile (a label to group related configurations) --password=<password> The password for authentication
        --push                Create a site and push to a remote repository -r, --remote              Enable the options for using a remote repository